from 500€

 Free-time activities

-Volunteers get one day off per week to relax, hike the local mountains or waterfalls or visit the local resort (this is dependent on a vehicle being available to give you a lift and a petrol donation).
-The day off you will be allocated will be dependent on other volunteers at the project but if you ...
+On the weekends you have time to relax, chill at the pool, hike the local mountain Hlumu or the closeby waterfalls or visit the local resort (this is dependent on a vehicle being available to give you a lift and a petrol donation).

 Free-time activities

-Forever Resorts borders our property and is ideal for a day trip on your day off.
+Forever Resorts borders our property and is ideal for a day trip.
 They have natural hot spring pools, a water park, a spa and activities such as quad biking and horse riding.
 A R50 fee is required to cover petrol to drop you off and pick you up.

 Kruger National Park: It would be a shame to come all the way to Africa and miss out on seeing the Big 5 in their natural habitat.

-You can book a trip to Kruger through us of varying lengths (day trips, 1 night and 2 night stays)
+You can book a trip to Kruger through Helping Hands of varying lengths (day trips, 1 night and 2 night stays) including safari drives as you wish (bush walk, night drive, sunset or sunrise drive).

-The boarder to Swaziland is just 45 minutes drive from us.
-Once in Swaziland you can visit the famous glass blowing centre at Ngwenya and numerous beautiful waterfalls and dams.
+The boarder to Swaziland is just a 45 minutes drive from Helping Hands.
+Once in Swaziland you can visit the famous glass blowing centre at Ngwenya, a candle factory and numerous beautiful waterfalls and dams.

 These are extra trips and can be arranged on site.